syncfusion/ej2-vue-docs/src/buttons/button-group/getting-started.md

 ## Installation and configuration

-* You can use [`Vue CLI`](https://github.com/vuejs/vue-cli) to setup your vue applications.
+* You can use [`Vue CLI`](https://github.com/vuejs/vue-cli) to setup your Vue applications.
 To install Vue CLI use the following command.

 ```bash
 npm install -g @vue/cli